• Skip to primary navigation

 Diet variations

-Make vegan oat pancakes by replacing the milk with plant milk.
+Make vegan oat crepes by replacing the milk with plant milk.
 For example, soy or almond milk.
 Eggs can be replaced with 2 tablespoon of chia or flax seeds.
 Let the batter rest for some minutes before.

 FAQ